 - Equal Credit Opportunity Act (ECOA).
-Prohibits discrimination in the extension of credit on the basis of race, color, religion, national origin, sex, marital status, age, income from public assistance, and exercise of rights under the Consumer Credit Protection Act. - Title VI of the Civil Rights Act of 1964 as amended.
-Prohibits discrimination in a federally assisted program on the basis of race, color, and national origin. - Title VIII of the Civil Rights Act of 1968 as amended (also known as the Fair Housing Act of 1988, as amended).
+Prohibits discrimination in the extension of credit on the basis of race, color, religion, national origin, sex, marital status, age, income from public assistance, and exercise of rights under the Consumer Credit Protection Act. - Title VI of the Civil Rights Act of 1964.
+Prohibits discrimination in a federally assisted program on the basis of race, color, and national origin. - Title VIII of the Civil Rights Act of 1968 (also known as the Fair Housing Act of 1988, as amended).
 Prohibits discrimination in the sale, rental, or financing of housing on the basis of race, color, religion, sex, national origin, familial status, or disability. - Section 504 of the Rehabilitation Act of 1973.
 Prohibits discrimination in a federally assisted program on the basis of disability. - Age Discrimination Act of 1975.
-Prohibits discrimination in a federally assisted program on the basis of age. - Executive Order 11063 as amended by Executive Order 12259.
-Prohibits discrimination in housing or residential property financing to any federally assisted activity against individuals on the basis of race, color, religion, sex, or national origin. - Executive Order 11246 as amended.
+Prohibits discrimination in a federally assisted program on the basis of age. - Title IX of the Education Amendments of 1972.
+Prohibits discrimination on the basis of sex in education programs and activities receiving Federal financial assistance from Rural Development. - Executive Order 11063, as Amended by Executive Order 12259.
+Prohibits discrimination in housing or residential property financing to any federally assisted activity against individuals on the basis of race, color, religion, sex, or national origin. - Executive Order 11246.
 Prohibits discrimination in employment by construction contractors (and subcontractors) receiving federally assisted construction contracts in excess of \$10,000.
 Provides for equal employment opportunity without regard to race, color, religion, sex, and national origin. - Executive Order 12898.
-Requires each Federal Agency to make achieving environmental justice a part of its mission by identifying and addressing disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority and low-income populations. - Executive Order 13166.
-Improving Access to Services for Persons with Limited English Proficiency.
-Required recipients of Federal financial assistance to provide language resources for persons that are limited English proficient.
+Requires each Federal Agency to make achieving environmental justice a part of its mission by identifying and addressing disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority and low-income populations.